Welcome to Anarchy101 Q&A, where you can ask questions and receive answers about anarchism from other members of the community.

 When the view is expanded to well known would-be assasins, we might arguably include Guiseppe Zangara, based on his alleged* statements while on trial, "I have the gun in my hand.
 I kill kings and presidents first and next all capitalists, " and, "Hoover and Roosevelt — everybody the same."

-While Zangara, so far as I can tell never professed anarchism, his analysis seems to fall within the realm of affinity with-.
+While Zangara, so far as I can tell never professed anarchism, his analysis seems to fall within the realm of affinity-with.

 * This is based on my previous knowledge of US History (moderate, but not scholarly), and a quick study of internet resources about known presidential assasinations.
 I chose to not include a Symbionese Liberation Army sympathizer, or the suspected assasinations where there is no proof or suspects.
-All the same, for actual assasinations, we are responsible for fully a quarter of them!
+All the same, for actual assasinations, we are responsible for fully a quarter of them!.

 Sante Geronimo Caserio stabbed Marie François Sadi Carnot, the President of the Third French Republic, in the chest.
 It was a fatal attack.